Alfons1Qto12/pp-portfolio-classifier/readme.md

 - Check the [Portfolio Performance Forum thread](https://forum.portfolio-performance.info/t/automatic-import-of-classifications/14672)
 - New version of the script might use different colours than the original version when it needs to assign them.
 (Exiting colour assignments are anyway kept when a taxonomy is updated).
 - This version updates the name of the geographic region "Europe Emerging".
 So if you run the script on an xml from a previous version, this category will be recreated from scratch and colours, balancing weights, etc. will not be maintained.
 (If you want to keep them, rename it manually from "Europe Emerging / Russia" to "Europe Emerging" before you run the script).
-- ~~If you have issues with fetching data, try deleting the files cache.sqlite and isin2secid.json.
-Sometimes this helps :-).~~ (Use of cache disabled on Feb 6th 2025).
+- If you have issues with fetching data, try deleting the files cache.sqlite ~~and isin2secid.json~~.
+Sometimes this helps :-).
+(Use of isin2secid cache disabled on Feb 8th 2025).

 ## Installation
 requires Python 3, git and Portfolio Performance.